spcl/GDI-RMA/specification/README.md

 Transactions must be able to detect such state and abort accordingly.
 GDI provides barrier functions to the user to synchronize the system.
-Some GDI functions provide explicit synchronization, which is generally described in more detail in the function’s specification.
+Some GDI functions provide explicit synchronization, which is generally described in more detail in the function's specification.
 Note that implementations might provide consistency models for global elements that are more restrictive (stronger) than eventual consistency.